joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 11. Enter in your Administrator _(this is the Admin Username and password of the workloads you want to install the Azure guest management too)_
 12. ![](/uploads/azure_arc_vsphere_vmguestagent.png)
 13. Click **Enable**
+14. It can take a few minutes to onboard these clients.
+If it fails, then pick a single Virtual Machine and attempt to onboard that.

 ### Troubleshooting